 - Whisk together graham cracker crumbs, sugar and melted butter.
 Press mixture into the bottom of the springform pan and bake in the oven for 10 minutes.

 - In the bowl of your stand mixer, beat together cream cheese and sugar until completely smooth.
 Next add heavy cream then add eggs one at a time, mixing until incorporated.

 - Next add sour cream, vanilla bean paste and flour and mix until smooth.

 - Finally fold in the chocolate chips and pour cheesecake filling into baked crust.

-- Bake cheesecake for 1 hour and 20 minutes then turn the oven off and allow the cake to cool in the oven with the door closed for 4 hours.
+- Bake cheesecake for 1 hour and 10 minutes then turn the oven off and allow the cake to cool in the oven with the door slightly cracked for 4 hours.

 - Remove cheesecake from oven and allow it to come to room temperature.